Activated charcoal is sometimes used to help treat a drug overdose or a poisoning.

 It's not clear whether activated charcoal helps improve gas and cholesterol.
 That's because the research results so far have been inconsistent.

-As for hangover remedies with activated charcoal, there isn't really any evidence that it works at all.
+As for hangover remedies with activated charcoal, there isn't really any evidence that it works.

 Can you get activated charcoal naturally from foods?